luiz158/spring-vs-ejb-vs-cdi-benchmark/README.md

 A very popular delusion in the Java world is **Spring Framework** provides better performance than good old **Enterprise Java Beans**.
 The best approach to compare technologies is just to get a benchmark.
 This repository contains three implementations of the same simple
 RESTful web-service based on **Spring MVC**, **EJB** and **CDI**, respectively.
-Services design is the following: resource providers are injected into a
-"service" class and the "service" is injected into a controller.
-The design looks like the usual one for an enterprise application: data-access objects are injected into services and services are injected into facades or controllers.
+The service design is the following: resource providers are injected into a "service" class and the "service" is injected into a controller.
+This is the usual design of an enterprise application: data-access objects are injected into services and the services are injected into facades or controllers.
 Different technologies are used for *Dependency Injection* as well as *RESTfulization*.

-The service just returns a string built by some letters and current time concationation:
+The service just returns a string built by some letters and current time concatination:

 ![Services return the following result](http://3.bp.blogspot.com/-5NXBEd4m07g/VnxUv0OGZgI/AAAAAAAADsU/_RQ_tKKbPT4/s1600/service-result.png)

 **[JMH](http://openjdk.java.net/projects/code-tools/jmh/ "OpenJDK JMH Tool")** is a Java harness for building, running, and analysing nano/micro/milli/macro benchmarks written in Java and other languages targetting the JVM.